golang/proposal/design/47916-parameterized-go-types.md

 func (*TypeParam) String() string
 ```

 Within type and function declarations, type parameters names denote type parameter types, represented by the new `TypeParam` type.
-It is a `Type` with two additional methods: `Constraint`, which returns its type constraint, and `SetConstraint` which may be used to set its type constraint.
+It is a `Type` with two additional methods: `Constraint`, which returns its type constraint (which may be a `*Named` or `*Interface`), and `SetConstraint` which may be used to set its type constraint.
 The `SetConstraint` method is necessary to break cycles in situations where the constraint type references the type parameter itself.

 For a `*TypeParam`, `Underlying` is the identity method, and `String` returns its name.